architdatar/ml_uncertainty/docs/contributing.md

     functions that might not be 2-times differenciable.
 Refer to Niclas Borgin's lectures.
     (J'J)
 3. Extend to classification models such as LogisticRegression, etc.
+4. Simplify and show examples for computing prediction intervals for non-normal distributions.
+Allow users to specify a distribution, use the stat generator function idea from ensemble model inference, and get prediction intervals.

 ## Ensemble models